romnn/microgpusim/WIP.md

 - TODO:

-  - why does accelsim get 2x as fast for lazy fetch on read ???
+  - the csv simulation stats have kernel launch id zero (instead of nan) for no kernel

-    - it just doesnt make sense...
+  - DONE: why does accelsim get 2x as fast for lazy fetch on read ???

   - DEBUG: cache prefill with the simulator comparison to match simulator, there is this special curve to it